 The benchmark’s initial design and early iterations were informed by the Disability Equality Index Advisory Committee which was a diverse group of business leaders, policy experts, and disability advocates.
 The framework and methodology for the Disability Equality Index was patterned after the original Corporate Equality Index (CEI) from the Human Rights Campaign (HRC) as both instruments are intended to be confidential, transparent tools to enable corporations to receive an objective score on their self-reported policies and practices.

 Following a pilot with 48 participating U.S. companies in 2014, the Disability Equality Index officially launched as a scored benchmark in 2015 with 80 U.S. companies.
-Today as the Disability Equality Index enters its 10th year in 2024, participation has grown 6x from the tool’s inaugural year to 485 U.S. participants in 2023.
+Today as the Disability Equality Index enters its second decade in 2025, participation has grown 7x from the tool’s inaugural year to 542 participants in 2024.